 7. Practice, Practice, Practice

-The excerpts above are from one of my favourite books The Art of Happiness: A Handbook for Living by His Holiness the Dalai Lama and Howard C. Cutler MD.
+The excerpts above are from one of my favorite books The Art of Happiness: A Handbook for Living by His Holiness the Dalai Lama and Howard C. Cutler MD.

 Happiness is what you need, for it.
 In case of any help, our happiness coach is just a click away www.myfitbrain.in helps you to connect you with your happiness.